Anthropic Front End Interview Guide

 Coding rounds

-Practice problems such as implementing an async queue with a concurrency limit, parsing logs or transcripts, indexing text for search, deduplicating records, retrying or canceling failed async work, and refactoring code when requirements change.
-Be comfortable reading and writing simple Python if your interview portal says the topic is Python.
+Practice an async queue with a concurrency limit, parsing logs or transcripts, retrying or canceling failed async work, and refactoring code when requirements change mid-interview.
+For frontend-specific roles, also practice turning a design into a React interface with careful CSS, data loading, and reviewable component boundaries.
+Be comfortable reading and writing simple Python when your interview portal says the topic is Python.

 Good GreatFrontEnd practice questions: